Health Promotion, Wellness, & Public Health Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competency: Critical Thinking and Problem Solving.
 Through this course students will explore concepts and models of health and wellness, health promotion and health education.
 This course will review the history and profession of health promotion and education, the development of health education materials, learning theories, and will explore health related programs and initiatives in school, clinical, government and corporate settings.
 Strategies and implementation tactics will be discussed for successful development and delivery of health and wellness programs to address community and individual needs.
-Offered Each Year (Fall).
+Offered Each Year (Spring).
 (UG)

 HPR 209: Whole Food Nutrition and Living